franz-sotoleal/PQD-BE/README.md

 at the frontend part is just a visualization layer that contains minimal amount of business logic.

 ## Technical description
-The project is written using hexagonal architecture (aka ports and adapters pattern).
+The project is written using characteristics of hexagonal architecture (aka ports and adapters pattern) and domain driven design.
 The components are separated by gradle modules.

 At the center lies the core business logic, that doesn't know anything about the other modules.
 It doesn't care where the data is coming or where it is going.
 The core business logic is implemented by use